-Life above Everything will mark and excavate the affinities and interconnections between these two artists.
-The exhibition at IMMA will draw into dialogue the work of these two stubbornly individual painters, placing them side-by-side for the first time in 70 years.
+Life above Everything is a major exhibition that brings together the work of two acknowledged masters, Lucian Freud and Jack B. Yeats.
+Exploring the affinities and interconnections between these two artists, this exhibition draws the work of these two stubbornly individual painters into dialogue, placing them side-by-side for the first time in 70 years.

 David Dawson, artist and Freud’s long-time studio assistant, has assisted in the selection for this exhibition, bringing to the project a unique, intimate knowledge of Freud’s interest in Yeats.

 The exhibition is made possible by the IMMA Collection: Freud Project 2016-2021, a five-year loan of 52 works by Lucian Freud to the IMMA Collection by private lenders.
 This is the fourth exhibition to be presented as part of the project.

 Become an IMMA Member today and you can visit this exhibition with a guest, for free, as often as you like.
 IMMA Members enjoy Join today and enjoy free entry to ticketed exhibitions, exclusive access to curators and artists, specially programmed events, discounts in our shop, and a free coffee on us.
 Membership starts at just €50/year, or less than €5 per month.